-Plaintiff does not own real property, but does own a modest automobile.
+Plaintiff does not own real property and does not list a monthly rent payment.
+(Id., at 3-4, 5.)
+He does own an automobile, outright, with significant residual value.
 (Id., at 3-4.)
-He indicates a relatively small amount of cash on hand.
+He also indicates a significant amount of cash on hand.
 (Id., at 4.)
-He enumerates typical monthly expenses, most of which are reasonable, including rent, utilities, and telephone.
+He enumerates reasonable monthly expenses, including gas, telephone, and automobile insurance.
+(Id., at 5.)
+He does not, however, list a grocery expense.
+(Id.)
+He has not filed for bankruptcy.
 (Id., at 6.)
-He has previously filed for bankruptcy.